subraizada3/27gn950controller/readme.md

-This program lets you control the bias lighting LEDs on the LG 27GN950 monitor without needing to use the official LG software.
+This program lets you control the bias lighting LEDs on the LG 27GN950 and 38GN950 monitors without needing to use the official LG software.
 This program has no affiliation with LG.

 This program has the following benefits:
 - it supports controlling multiple monitors